doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-container-image/index.md

 + It enables an opportunity to design for efficiency at node-local level, by applying [Package Principles of Coupling and Cohesion](http://butunclebob.com/ArticleS.UncleBob.PrinciplesOfOod) to OCI Image Layers, or at organisation level, by applying the Package Principles to the components of a standard platform.

-> \* Instead, what matters a way to trust the creator of the image.
+> \* Instead, what matters is a way to trust the creator of the image.
 If the digest of the initial Image Index or Image Manifest cannot be trusted, then the rest of the content cannot be trusted!
 In practice, this is typically achieved by signing images.

 ---